background

 Causes

-Genetics, pregnancy, repetitive use, degenerative changes.
+Genetics, pregnancy, repetitive use, degenerative changes

 Treatment options

-De Quervain’s Tenosynovitis (DQT)
+De Quervain’s Tenosynovitis

 Inflammation of the tendons on the thumb side of the wrist, often due to repetitive thumb/wrist motions.